Welcome to KippleZone

-This 1982 film depicts a dystopian Los Angeles in the year 2019–a dark, polluted and overcrowded city dominated by cloud-piercing buildings, looming neon billboards, and air dense with acid rain and flying traffic.
-And the city has another problem–rogue Replicants.
+This 1982 film depicts a dystopian Los Angeles in the year 2019–-a dark, polluted and overcrowded city dominated by cloud-piercing buildings, looming neon billboards, and air dense with acid rain and flying traffic.
+And the city has another problem; rogue Replicants.

-Replicants are human androids that are created to perform either hazardous or menial tasks in the Off-world Colonies.
+Replicants are human androids that are created to perform hazardous or menial tasks on the Off-world Colonies.
 Their use is prohibited here on Earth.
 If anyone is suspected of being a Replicant, a special police force, known as the Blade Runner Unit, are notified.
 The blade runners have orders to shoot to kill, upon detection, any trespassing Replicant.

 The plot focuses on the trials and tribulations of retired Rep-detect, Rick Deckard.
 He is forced back into active duty to help L.A.P.D.’s Blade Runner Unit out of a jam.
 He has to track down four rogue Replicants and retire them–a euphemism for destroying them.

 Blade Runner debuted on June 25, 1982, in over 1200 theatres, throughout the United States.
 However, it had not lived up to box office expectations.
 It could be said that Blade Runner was the most influential box-office-flop-turned-cult-classic film of all time.

 Blade Runner is more than a movie.
 Not only does Blade Runner overwhelm the senses, but it also preys on our morals.
 It reveals fundamental truths and insight into human nature.